gaganca/activecampaign-for-woocommerce/README.txt

 ActiveCampaign for WooCommerce automatically syncs your customers and their purchase data into ActiveCampaign, including abandoned carts and whether or not the customer opted-in to marketing.

 ActiveCampaign for WooCommerce gives you the power to:
-- Sync all customers and their purchase data into ActiveCampaign in real time
+- Sync all customers and their purchase data into ActiveCampaign in real time.
-- Configure how long until a cart should be considered abandoned
+- Configure how long until a cart should be considered abandoned.
-- Provide an opt-in checkbox on your checkout form for customers to opt-in to marketing
+- Provide an opt-in checkbox on your checkout form for customers to opt-in to marketing.
-- Configure what the opt-in checkbox says and if it's checked by default
+- Configure what the opt-in checkbox says and if it's checked by default.
-- Trigger automations when a customer abandons a cart
+- Trigger automations when a customer abandons a cart.

 == Installation ==